 If you have made contributions to a 401(k) through your employer, it’s natural to be concerned about the plan’s performance.
 Like all investments, there are risks involved with setting aside funds for the future.
-While many 401(k) plans are designed to safeguard against substantial losses, it’s not unheard of to see an account balance drop occasionally.
+While many 401(k) plans are designed to safeguard against substantial losses, you could see your account balance drop significantly.

 A 401(k) loss can occur if you:

 — Cash out your investments during a downturn.

 — Are unable to pay back a 401(k) loan.